Four people appear in court after almost £10,000 of drugs seized from Aberdeen property - Evening Express

-Four people have appeared in court in connection with the discovery of £9,500 worth of drugs in Aberdeen.
+Four people have appeared in court in connection with the discovery of nearly £10,000 of drugs in Aberdeen.

-Police found a quantity of cocaine and heroin at a property in Northfield’s Moir Drive yesterday.
+Police found a quantity of cocaine and heroin in Northfield’s Moir Drive area on Sunday.

 The 54-year-old, whose address was given as Nottingham, made no plea.